 Note: I get commissions for purchases made through links in this post.

 The S6 is the model that started it all for the Seagull line.
-The S6 Original Left is part of that same line, simply made for left-handers.
+The Seagull S6 Left Handed Original is part of that same line, simply made for left-handers.

 My guess is that “S6” means “6 strings”.
 In any case, the S6 acoustic guitars are some of the most popular made by Seagull.